ashcatcher/soalhouse/_gallery/penal-parachute.md

 ---
 title: Penal Parachute
 artisan: Joe Renaud
+Body: >-
+  This artsy offering doubles nicely as a percussive instrument!
+Affectionatly called a toad stool by some & a parachute by others
-price: 1000
+price: 601
-id: 4
 images:
-  - image: >-
+  - image: pp2_v4axyr.jpg
-      pp2_v4axyr.jpg
-  - image: >-
+  - image: pp3_ysnzrf.jpg
-      pp3_ysnzrf.jpg
 ---
-Many metals make this saucy sculpture come to life; could even make a great footstool for a chuckle, carries a decent sound as percussion.